c1moore/NetFree/README.md

 ### How does it work?

 I don't know, yet.
 Let me write the program first!
-The idea, though, is to listen to current WiFi signals being sent to the fortified router in promiscuous mode and grab valid MAC addresses from there.  ~Falling back to Mac-and-Cheese's method, if necessary.~  Mac-n-Cheese using nmap to scan the network, which probably isn't the optimal solution.
-Besides, this approach has shown promise thus far.
+The idea, though, is to listen to current WiFi signals being sent to the fortified router in promiscuous mode and grab valid MAC addresses from there.  ~Falling back to Mac-and-Cheese's method, if necessary.~  Mac-n-Cheese uses `nmap` to scan the network and listen for ARP packets, which probably is less optimal than the solution I plan on using.
+Besides, this approach has been promising thus far.

 ### How to Use